 $1,65 million

 The Oncology Clinic was previously located on the ground floor of the hospital.
-It was relocated to 3rd floor of the building.
+It was relocated to the 3rd floor of the building.
 With additional space, the relocation provided more privacy and comfort to patients, and it allowed the hospital to better meet the growing demand for oncology services.
 More than 6,000 medical visits and 2,000 treatments were given to oncology patients between 2017-2018 alone.